scottbateman/pei-energy-feedback-thingy/README.md

 ```

-Wiring up the Lights
+Attaching the Screen
 --------------------

-Writing the Code
+~~Writing~~ Downloading and Setting Up the Code
 ----------------
-Rather than writing code you can download the code in this repository.
+Rather than writing code you will download the software you need to get data about PEI's energy usage from the Web and to display it to the attached touch screen

 Building an Enclosure
 ---------------------